geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

   where by default $$\Delta_{min} = 10^{-32}$$.

 * **CRS-3**: The _Max Solver Time_[^ceres-max-time] criterion terminates with
-  failure if the total time that the solver took exceeds a limit that defaults to tens of years.
+  failure if the total time that the solver took exceeds a given limit[^ceres-time-limit].

 All the criterions above (including the ones used from Madsen _et al_.) make the Ceres solver indicate `CONVERGENCE` on success and `NO_CONVERGENCE` on